sagemathinc/cocalc-howto/SageMathCell.md

 ## Create BTRFS for LXC

-These commands create a 100GB file for LXC containers to leave in.
+These commands create a 100GB sparse file for LXC containers to live in.
 Adjust the size if you need to.
-Watch for the output of `losetup` command and use it for `mkfs.btrfs`.
+Watch for the output of the `losetup` command and use it for `mkfs.btrfs`.
 Then edit `fstab`:

 ```sh
 truncate -s 100G varliblxc.img